American Indian/Alaska Native Center

 • Liaison between CMS and AI/AN communities including tribal leaders, health providers, beneficiaries and other Federal Agencies in regards to AI/AN health and CMS programs.

 • Manages correspondence between CMS and the tribes and tribal advisors – including letters to the Administrator and recommendations from TTAG.

-• Maintains a national presence by attending, presenting, and exhibiting at national and local conferences and meetings including those for AI/AN health professionals, beneficiaries, State and local officials, and tribal leader.
-Collaborates with the Partner Relations Group and routinely invites CMS staff to attend these meetings to provide advice and expertise.
+• Maintains a national presence by attending, presenting, and exhibiting at national and local conferences and meetings including those for AI/AN health professionals, beneficiaries, State and local officials, and tribal leaders.

 • Coordinates local activities with the Regional Offices.

-• Provides CMS staff with an internal resource on all AI/AN health.
+• Provides CMS staff with an internal resource on all AI/AN health issue.
 Works closely with CMS Central Office staff providing guidance, training, and expertise on AI/AN health.

 • Analyzes and develops draft policy solutions in partnership with appropriate CMS Centers, Offices, and Chief Operating Officer.